zudenkovas/my-movies-fe/README.md

-# My Movies Front END
+# My Movies Front End

 This project contains source code and supporting files for My Movies application Front End.
 It includes the following files and folders.